 If you find yourself constantly fatigued, it could be because you have developed a sleep disorder that is preventing your brain from getting the rest it needs to heal.

 In fact, one of the most common sleep disorders after a brain injury is sleep apnea.
-Sleep apnea occurs when a person’s breathing is disrupted.
-This leads to an excess amount of CO2 in the bloodstream, which can cause extreme fatigue.
+Sleep apnea occurs when a person’s breathing is disrupted while sleeping.
+This leads to an excess amount of CO2 in the bloodstream, which can cause extreme fatigue during waking hours.

 An overnight sleep study will identify any sleep disorders you may have.
 Once you know what the problem is, a sleep specialist can recommend treatments that will give you a refreshing night’s sleep again.